Introduction from Richard Hanscott, Chief Executive Officer

 The Organisation’s structure

 We are a provider of global business communications services in the messaging sector.
 Our head office is 20 Wollaton Street Nottingham, NG1 5FW.
-We employ circa 220 people globally and trade through business units in six countries; the UK, France, Italy, Germany, Spain and Australia.
-With over 35,000 customers we are one of the largest providers in our market.
+We employ circa 300 people globally and trade through business units in nine countries: the UK, France, Italy, Germany, Spain, Romania, Australia, the Netherlands and the USA.
+With over 47,000 customers we are one of the largest providers in our market.

-The Commify Group of Companies to which this statement applies includes Collstream Limited, Commify Limited, Commify UK Limited, Commify Topco Limited, Connection Software Limited, Falcon Equityco 1 Limited, Falcon Equityco 2 Limited, Mediaburst Limited, S.C.L.
-Consultants Limited, TA and MB Limited, TextAnywhere Limited and TextWorld Limited.
+The Commify Group of Companies to which this statement applies includes Commify Topco 2023 Limited, Hamsard 3714 Limited, Hamsard 3713 Limited, Hamsard 3712 Limited, Commify Limited, Commify UK Limited, Commify Topco Limited, Falcon Equityco 1 Limited and Falcon Equityco 2 Limited and trading subsidiaries in each of the aforementioned countries.